 - Run

-on a log file:
+logtopon a log file:

 logtop /path/to/logfile

 The output will show the most frequent log lines, updated in real-time as new lines are written to the log file.
-You can use the -f
+You can use the -f option to follow the log file, similar to the tail -f command.

-To exit logtop
+To exit logtop, press q.

-is not included in all Linux distributions, and you may need to install it manually or find an equivalent tool for your specific distribution.
+Note that logtop is not included in all Linux distributions, and you may need to install it manually or find an equivalent tool for your specific distribution.